SolidHal/PrawnOS/README.md

 The first expands the partition and filesystem to use the entire drive.
 Make sure you only have one usb or sd storage device plugged into the machine.
+This will reboot when complete, so you'll have to press `control+u` again to boot to the external media.
 Run:
 ```
 cd /InstallResources/
 ./InstallToUSB
 ```
-Then run this script which installs the either the xfce4 or the lxqt desktop enviroment, sound, trackpad, and Xorg configurations as well as prompts you to make a new user that automatically gets sudo privileges.
+You can verify it worked by running `df -h` after the reboot.
+The original `/dev/root/` filesystem was only ~2GB Then run this script which installs the either the xfce4 or the lxqt desktop enviroment, sound, trackpad, and Xorg configurations as well as prompts you to make a new user that automatically gets sudo privileges.

 If it asks you about terminal encoding and/or locale, just hit enter.
 The default works for both.